 In addition to the GradRSCA program, students may receive some funding through Faculty/Student Research Collaboration and Summer Research Experience for Undergraduates (SREU) when they serve as student research mentors for undergraduates on those projects.

 Present at UW-Eau Claire

 CERCA/Student Research Days

-UW-Eau Claire hosts an annual week-long spring event where students' scholarly work is displayed through presentations and posters.
-Students are able to share their research results and experiences with the campus and the Eau Claire community.
+UW-Eau Claire hosts an annual week-long spring event where students' scholarly work is displayed.
+Students can share their results and experiences with campus and the Eau Claire community.

 Present at Professional Meetings

 Student Travel for the Presentation of Research Results

-Travel awards may be made to assist students traveling to national or regional professional meetings in order to present the results of collaborative research.
+Travel awards assist students traveling to national and regional professional meetings to present the results of collaborative research.
 Students may receive up to $700 to cover travel expenses for a first trip and up to $1000/year for two or more trips.

-Many professional societies offer travel funds for students (e.g., reduced conference registration fees or small travel stipends), so you are encouraged to check the conference/society website or contact ORSP for assistance.
+Many professional societies offer travel funds for students (e.g., reduced conference registration fees or small travel stipends), so you are encouraged to check the conference/society website.

 |Program (See individual pages for forms)||